-11 Close the computer cover.

-- 12 Tighten the screw on the bottom of the computer. - 13 Turn on the computer.
+- 9 Close the module cover, then tighten the screws on the bottom of the computer. - 10 Reinsert the battery and turn the computer on.

 Viewing the amount of memory

 To view the amount of memory, proceed as follows:

 - 1 Turn on the computer. - 2 Go to Sony Notebook Setup via the Start menu.
 The Sony Notebook Setup dialog box appears. - 3 In the About this Computer tab you can view the amount of system memory.
 If the additional memory does not appear, repeat the whole procedure and restart the computer.